 1997 CDr front cover (above), tray card and disc (below)

 Now before I begin describing this music, let me first explain how influential I think this band has been.
 Indie rock of all shapes and sizes owes something to them.
 Their DIY ethic for their first several years of existence, releasing homemade cassette releases with handmade sleeves containing crude electronic pop music, is the stuff of legend.
 There are new genres built around artists like this, and new names from new generations of kids to describe it.
 Bands like the Mountain Goats and Ariel Pink's Haunted Graffiti started out this same way.
 And that doesn't even touch upon the band stylistically, who were arguably the first ever to combine the experimental techniques of Krautrock, particularly of the Neu! and Faust varieties, with slightly cloying pop music manufactured primarily on keyboards and synthesizers and the psychedelic swashes and drones created by Pink Floyd.
 The Dots basically made heady, progressive, psychedelic synthpop.
 Who else did this in 1981?
 Their music began like Dave Gilmour performing on a Depeche Mode record produced by Conny Plank.
 And by sheer circumstance alone, they were eventually assimilated into the late '80s gothic/industrial club scene but they never really belonged there.
-Their weird mutant electro-psychedelia predated the Flaming Lips, and MGMT could not exist without them.
+Their weird mutant electro-psychedelia predated the Flaming Lips, and neither Animal Collective nor MGMT could exist without them.

 The fun thing about listening to Ancient Daze now is that I can imagine this is the first time I've ever heard this music, which must have sounded just absolutely batshit weird, like futuristic sci-fi Doctor Who music interspersed with sing-song and genuine desire to play actual music.
 It isn't high brow or avant garde in the serious sense, and yet is uncompromisingly uncommercial in its naivete and exuberance.
 Most importantly, it wasn't digitally edited.
 Every sound appears where it does because somebody grafted two tapes together, or in the case of "Thursday Night Fever" perhaps the song on the other side of the tape bled through while remastering and the band decided to leave it there.
 Whatever the case, it is clear from one listening that the band were already pioneers in the field of using cassettes for home recording.

-[An aside for those of you obsessing over discography details: Ancient Daze begins with the entirety of Side B of Only Dreaming, minus one song, and then continues with Side A, minus four others.
-Four additional tracks from the era were added to the end of Ancient Daze's first incarnation in 1997, and the album gained three more when it was remastered and professionally released on standard CD by Beta-lactam Ring Records in 2006.
-Of the songs from Only Dreaming left off this release, one of each appears on the three other archive compilations released on CD in 1996/97 and two have only been released in alternate versions.
-These songs will undoubtedly be called out in the entries for these other compilations and linked back to here, when I get to them, if I get to them.]The first song, "Violence" (aka "Another Kind of Violence") is an unsophisticated dirge, and an odd way to start.
+The first song, "Violence" (aka "Another Kind of Violence") is an unsophisticated dirge, and an odd way to start.
 The songwriting here is so bad that the vocals follow the melody line of the bass synth tones exactly, but this quality is almost unnoticeable when matched with the slow tempo, which just gives the piece a doomy mood.
 The beat is syncopated to roll along like Iggy Pop's "Nightclubbing" and throughout the song is an onslaught of dubby effects.
 Bandleader and vocalist Edward Ka-Spel's way with lyrics, which hasn't changed in 30 years, is already perfectly in place.
 He has a way of pacing his delivery so that rhymes fall at odd intervals, allowing some lines to run longer than others yet the words never sound like doggerel.
 Here's an example: "Think I'll bip round to the bird's house 'cos I've heard that her mum's away.
 I'll raid the neighbor's garden, present her with a nice bouquet.
 She'll be so pleased, we'll go upstairs, and up and down on the eiderdown."
 It's all sort of juvenile, but has a natural British whimsy to it.
 Ka-Spel is a lyricist from the Lewis Carroll school, which has always worked for me because I have always held both Alice books in the highest regard.

 "Thursday Night Fever" follows, and though it doesn't pick up the pace much, the dubs and edits throughout are disorienting.
 This one is possibly the first psychological Dots song, and it conveys a man's jealous obsession with his lover to the point of stalking in a semi-ironic way that is alternately amusing and scary.
 When Ka-Spel shrieks in a ridiculously high voice, "You're my girl, I OWN YOU!", you can't help but wonder who he was dating at the time.
 (This track would evolve spectacularly over the next few years, but I'll get to that later.)
 Next up is "O(ri)fice," one of the most amateurish songs imaginable and yet its innocence is its charm.
 There are no overt audio tricks here, just a cute song about the fantasies of an office staff who all want to get away from the doldrums, accompanied by Casio chords.
 But it's the mind-bending pulses of the following instrumental track, "The Chemical Playschool," which really set this band apart from the beginning, as it showcases the work of main synthesist Phil Knight (aka Phil Harmonix aka The Silverman).
 It sounds alternately like electrical noise and blood streaming through veins.